Copyediting vs. Copywriting: What’s the Difference?

 Is copywriting better than proofreading?

-Copywriting is not better than proofreading, and proofreading is not better than copywriting.
+Neither copywriting nor proofreading is better than the other.
 They’re simply two different processes.
 Concerning pay, copywriters typically earn more than proofreaders.

 Whether copywriting or proofreading would be a better job for you depends on your skill set, interests, and financial requirements.

-I hope this post has cleared up any confusion and given you new insights into what copyediting and copywriting entail.
+I hope this article has cleared up any confusion and given you new insights into what copyediting and copywriting entail.

 Best wishes to you!